Maboroshy/midi-scripter/docs/overview.md

 ## 4. Messages

-Messages are data objects generated by input ports or created in the script's code.
+Messages are data objects produced by input ports or created in the script's code.
 Messages can be sent with an output port of the corresponding type.

-Each message stores the source port instance as `source` attribute and its creation time in epoch format as `ctime` attribute.
+Each message stores the source port/widgets instance as `source` attribute and its creation time in epoch format as `ctime` attribute.

 The time since message creation (in milliseconds) can be checked by